-At present, there are three points of view on the subject Management Vs Administration.
+At present, there are three points of view on the subject.
 They are as follows:

-Management Vs Administration can be outlined below in the table of comparison between management and administration.
+The distinction between management and administration can be outlined below in the table of difference and comparison.

 Content: Management Vs Administration